asharmas23/smart_shoe_stick_blind/README.md

 This project is licensed under the MIT License - see the `LICENSE` file for details.

 ## Contact Us
-For any questions or collaboration inquiries, please reach out via [insert contact information].
+For any questions or collaboration inquiries, please reach out via [amansharma23buf@gmail.com].

 Your support and contributions are invaluable as we work towards creating a more accessible and navigable world for the visually impaired.